-On April 3, 2013, the Company closed a non-brokered private placement of 10,000,000 units, priced at \$0.05 per unit, for gross proceeds of \$500,000.
-Each unit is comprised of one common share and one share purchase warrant.
-Each share purchase warrant entitles the holder thereof the right to purchase one common share at a price of \$0.12 per share on or before April 3, 2014.
-Securities issued pursuant to the private placement are subject to a four month hold period.
-Proceeds of the private placement will be used to continue to advance the Company's mineral exploration properties in Burkina Faso, for acquisition payments, and for general working capital.
+On November 4, 2013, the Company closed a non-brokered private placement of 4,900,000 units, priced at \$0.05 per unit, for gross proceeds of \$245,000.
+Proceeds of the private placement will be used to continue to advance the Company mineral exploration properties in Burkina Faso, for acquisition payments, and for general working capital.